 There’s a fundamental need for trust in every organization.
 By building trust within your organization’s teams, you can:

-- learn to have healthy debate,
+- learn to have healthy debate

-- deal with issues and topics, and
+- deal with hot-button issues and controversial topics professionally

 - get to team-built solutions.